 How to talk to someone who doesn’t want to talk to you?
 Do you gently ask what’s the matter?
 Should you try to let them vent their emotions?
-Or should you reschedule the meeting?
-We’ll explore the pros and cons of all 3 approaches, and show you which is most effective.
+Or is it best to reschedule the meeting?
+In this case study, we’ll explore the pros and cons of all 3 approaches, and show you which is most effective.
 Then when you are faced with an uncommunicative employee, you will know how to effectively manage the situation.

 You are a vice president at a regional company.
-You work in an office of 50 people, 12 of whom are your direct reports.
+50 people work in the office, 12 of whom are your direct reports.

 You Do Not Want to Talk to Me

 When he arrives, Dennis seems angry and upset — face flushed and body tense.
-You say, “Dennis, you are upset about something, I can tell.”
+You open with, “Dennis, you are upset about something, I can tell.”
 Dennis quickly looks down and says through clenched teeth, “Not a problem.
 What’s up?”